Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 This could be for a few reasons:

-And it’s hard to keep 6,500 courses up to date!
+• It’s hard to keep 6,500 courses up to date!

 The tech industry is unique to almost any other job, in that they hire people without a degree - just as long as that person has proof that they have the skills to do the work.
-This is done via portfolios and technical exams questions during the interview.
+This is done via portfolios and technical exam questions during the interview.

 Because of this, it can be a little difficult to get hired at first, simply because the process has more steps and nuance.
-So ideally you want a platform to not only teach you tech skills, but to also have some focus on helping you get hired.
+So ideally, you want a platform to not only teach you tech skills, but also to have some focus on helping you get hired.

 It’s nothing to do with tech interviews or anything like that.
 It's a way to track certifications in your industry:

-If you don’t know, some areas in tech offer user certification exams to prove that you fully understand a tool, or are up to date on a topic.
+If you don’t know, some areas in tech offer user certification exams to prove that you fully understand a tool or are up to date on a topic.

 This tool helps you to see the certificates available so you can plan ahead and get them done.
-Which in a roundabout way, may help when you apply for roles.
+Which, in a roundabout way, may help when you apply for roles.
 However, you would still need to then pass the tech interview itself.

 Either way, it's a great idea!